Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Background

 \subsection{Automatic Speech Recognition}

-For the demonstration of an end-to-end attack, we chose the open-source speech recognition toolkit \emph{Kaldi}~\cite{Povey_ASRU2011_2011}, which has been used in previous attacks~\cite{yuan-18-commandersong, Schoenherr2019}.
-The toolkit is mainly written in C++ and provides a wide range of speech signal processing tools. \emph{Kaldi} is used in Amazon's Alexa and probably also in other home assistants~\cite{Schoenherr2019}.
-In Figure~\ref{fig:asr_overview}, a high-level overview on this system is given.
+For the demonstration of an end-to-end attack, we chose the open-source speech recognition toolkit \emph{Kaldi}~\cite{Povey_ASRU2011_2011}, which has been used in previous attacks~\cite{yuan-18-commandersong, Schoenherr2019} and is also used in commercial tools like Amazon's Alexa~\cite{Schoenherr2019}.
+In Figure~\ref{fig:asr_overview}, a high-level overview of this system is given.
 The DNN-HMM-based ASR system can be divided into three parts: the feature extraction, which transforms the raw input data into representative features, the DNN as the acoustic model of the system, and the decoding step, which returns the recognized transcription.

-\paragraph{Feature Extraction.} For the feature extraction, the raw audio is divided into frames (\eg $20$\,ms long) with a certain overlap (\eg $10$\,ms) between two neighboured frames.
+\paragraph{Feature Extraction} For the feature extraction, the raw audio is divided into frames (\eg $20$\,ms long) with a certain overlap (\eg $10$\,ms) between two neighboured frames.
 For each of these frames, a discrete Fourier transform (DFT) is performed to retrieve a frequency representation of the audio input.
 Next, the magnitude and the logarithm of the resulting complex signal are calculated.
-The result is a common representation for audio features in the frequency domain.
-In Sch\"onherr et al.'s approach, this feature extraction is integrated into the DNN, allowing them to modify the raw audio data directly when creating the adversarial example (see Figure~\ref{fig:dnn} for an illustration).
+The result is a common representation of audio features in the frequency domain.
+In Sch\"onherr et al.'s approach, this feature extraction is integrated into the DNN, allowing them to directly modify the raw audio data when computing adversarial examples (see Figure~\ref{fig:dnn} for an illustration).

-\paragraph{Acoustic Model DNN.} The features described above are used as the input for the acoustic model DNN.
+\paragraph{Acoustic Model DNN} The features described above are used as the input for the acoustic model DNN.
 Based on these, the DNN calculates a matrix of so-called pseudo-posteriors, which describe the probabilities for each of the phones of the language---English, in this case---being present in each time step $t = 1 \dots T$.

-\paragraph{Decoding.} Finally, the pseudo-posteriors are used to calculate the most likely transcription via Viterbi decoding and the HMM-based language model.
+\paragraph{Decoding} Finally, the pseudo-posteriors are used to calculate the most likely transcription via Viterbi decoding and an HMM-based language model.

 This so-called \emph{hybrid} approach, which realizes speech recognition through a search for the most likely path through a matrix of phone posteriors, is easier to train and still achieves better results in comparison to end-to-end approaches~\cite{luscher-19-rwth}.
-It is therefore also used in commercial products like \eg Amazon's Alexa and similar ASR systems.